From Unlearning to UNBRANDING: A Benchmark for Trademark-Safe Text-to-Image Generation: Benchmark

 \section{Benchmark}

 In this section, we introduce the first dataset designed for benchmarking methods for unbranding.
-The benchmark includes $1{,}800$ prompts used to generate images featuring one of the $12$ selected brands, distributed across six categories: \textbf{Airlines} (Emirates, Singapore Airlines), \textbf{Automotive} (BMW, Mercedes, Audi), \textbf{Beverages} (Coca-Cola, Monster), \textbf{Fast Food} (McDonald’s), \textbf{Sportswear} (Adidas, Nike, Puma), and \textbf{Technology} (Apple).
-For each prompt, we ensure that the image generated by \emph{FLUX.1-dev} contains identifiable brand details.
-To make the task more challenging, for each of the $12$ brands, only $50$ examples include explicit references to the brand in the prompt (e.g., \emph{BMW car}), while $100$ examples contain only indirect descriptions (e.g., \emph{German car}).
+The benchmark comprises $1759$ prompts targeting $12$ selected brands distributed across six domains: Airlines (Emirates, Singapore Airlines), Automotive (BMW, Mercedes, Audi), Beverages (Coca-Cola, Monster), Fast Food (McDonald's), Sportswear (Adidas, Nike, Puma), and Technology (Apple).
+We manually verified that baseline generations for these prompts consistently exhibit identifiable brand elements, encompassing both explicit iconography and broader trade dress.
+To make the task more challenging and to evaluate the models' reliance on implicit biases, the dataset is partitioned into two subsets.
+For a given brand, approximately $50$ examples include explicit references in the prompt (e.g., \emph{BMW car}), while the remaining examples (up to $100$ per brand) rely entirely on indirect attributes (e.g., \emph{German car}).

-Our approach to generating prompts for the unbranding task follows a systematic methodology designed to capture the multi-dimensional nature of brand recognition while ensuring comprehensive evaluation coverage and quality control.
+Our approach to generating prompts for the unbranding task follows a systematic methodology that captures the multi-dimensional nature of brand recognition while ensuring comprehensive evaluation coverage and rigorous quality control.

-{\bf Stage 0: Manual Brand Selection and Feature Analysis} We begin by manually selecting a diverse set of popular brands across multiple categories to ensure broad representativeness.
-Our selection criteria prioritize brands with high global recognition, distinctive visual characteristics, and clear trademark protection.
+\textbf{Stage 0: Manual Brand Selection and Feature Analysis.} We begin by manually selecting a diverse set of twelve popular brands across six categories to ensure broad representativeness.
+Our selection criteria prioritize brands with high global recognition, distinctive visual characteristics (including both explicit logos and structural trade dress), and clear trademark protection.